Russel88/DAtest/README.md

 It is advised to set `allResults = TRUE` for checking final results.
 For all methods where relevant, this will output the raw results, often in a list with each element corresponding to a feature (OTU/gene/protein).
+For published methods, it is advised to check their tutorials on how to read to output.

 -   ***IMPORTANT:***
     -   Set `out.anova` similar in `testDA` as in your final analysis